-Plugins are used to inject user-defined properties and fields into the flespi devices for a variety of special cases such as streaming into government-regulated systems, toll roads services, various telematics data aggregators, and the like.
+Plugins are used to inject, delete or modify data received by the flespi devices to prepare it for further consumption and use in a variety of cases such as streaming into government-regulated systems, toll roads services, various telematics data aggregators, and the like.

 The device plugins can be used to: